hodyroff/scs-training/Virtualization/osism.md

 * Acts as central control point for all changes, the only node where you login during normal operations
-    - gitops: The configuration settings are stored in git, automation could be built to no longer require login to the manager node in order to trigger changes
+    - gitops: The configuration settings are stored in git, automation could be built to no longer require login to the manager node in order to trigger changes;
+      `osism reconciler` prepared for this
     - Other nodes are technically accessible (`osism console` command), but this may be against policy (except maybe for debugging).
 Local changes are strongly discouraged and potentially destroy the managability/trustworthiness of the